VCT: VCT qualifying holdings: gross assets test

 When accounts covering:

-* the accounting period in which the issue was made or the option was granted, * and if they were not available at the time of the issue or grant, those for the immediately preceding accounting period,
+- and if they were not available at the time of the issue or grant, those for the immediately preceding accounting period,

 become available, the values arrived at in the way described above may need to be reviewed in the light of the information contained in those accounts.